How Can Natural Gut Inflammation Reduction Help Your Health?

 Exercise for Natural Gut Inflammation Reduction

 Engaging in regular physical activity provides numerous benefits for gut health.
-In particular, moderate exercise such as walking, cycling, and yoga can significantly enhance the diversity of gut microbiome.
+In particular, moderate exercise such as walking, cycling, and yoga can greatly improve gut microbiome diversity.
 Consequently, this increase in diversity helps maintain a healthy gut.

 However, too much exercise can harm the gut.
 Studies show moderate activity helps exercise-induced gut health by improving movement and blood flow, which enhances the microbiome’s function.
 A study found that younger rats changed more in microbial composition from exercise, showing that age matters.

 Exercise does more than make the microbiome diverse.
-Endurance exercise, for example, lessens inflammation in the gut of older people, and resistance exercise fights against diseases that come with age, research finds.
+Research finds that endurance exercise, for example, lessens inflammation in the gut of older people, and resistance exercise fights against diseases that come with age.

 “The systematic review by Aya et al. (2023) suggests that exercise and physical activity influence gut microbiota composition and function in older adults.”